Kaushty/Expense-Tracker/README.md

 ## Instructions

 Clone or fork the repository to your local machine. <br />
 Run the main.py file.
-This module imports the dependencies required for the program to function.
+This module imports the dependencies required for the program to function. <br />
-The user is then greeted with a simple and self-explanatory cli Ui which asks for user's choice.
+The user is then greeted with a simple and self-explanatory cli Ui which asks for user's choice. <br />
-User is required to enter his / her choice by selection an option as shown.
+User is required to enter his / her choice by selecting an option from the available choices shown.

-## Dependecies
+## Built Using

 * Python 3
 * Python Pandas